Adi-19/Basics_C/Control Loops/README.md

 # Nested loops
 It can be used as one or more loops inside any other while, for, or do..while loop.

+# Break statement
+Terminates the loop or switch statement and transfers execution to the statement immediately following the loop or switch.